LanaKhalifa/deep-learning-flood-modeling/README.md

 This repository implements a full pipeline for emulating hydrodynamic flood simulations using deep learning, followed by an iterative closure model for domain-wide prediction.
 The pipeline is organized into four main stages, each represented by a top-level directory:

 1. **📁 simulations_to_data/**: Converts HEC-RAS simulation outputs and terrain files (`.hdf` and terrain `.tif`) into deep learning-ready datasets composed of augmented terrain and water depth patches.
-Includes patch extraction, dataset construction, and dataloader generation scripts. **Before running**: Move the large folder `hecras_simulations_results/` (shared via OneDrive) into `simulations_to_samples/raw_data/`.
-This is required due to GitHub's file size limitations.
-Once added, the pipeline can run end-to-end.
+Includes patch extraction, dataset construction, and dataloader generation scripts.

 2. **📁 multi_architecture_training/**: Trains both custom-designed and literature-based deep learning models to predict water depth at the patch level.
 Includes model definitions, training scripts, and loss curve plotting tools.